Local Central Limit Theorem for a Random Walk Perturbed in One Point: Statement of the Result

+\begin{remark} The form of the one dimensional short range correction is typical under the assumption that only three moments are finite, see e.g. \cite[Theorem 2.3.10]{law}.
+In higher dimension the short range correction decays faster with $|x|$.
+Indeed the $\nu$-dimensional ($\nu \geq 3$) Green function satisfies $\lim_{|x| \to \infty} |x|^{\nu-2} G_{\nu}(x) \leq C$, see e.g.\cite[Theorem 4.3.1]{law}). \end{remark}

 Despite the simplicity of this problem, to the best of our knowledge the sole two other works on it are \cite{MZ} and \cite{BP}.
 In \cite{MZ} Minlos and Zhizhina proved the local limit theorem for more general perturbation, acting in a finite neighbourhood of the origin, but a.s. bounded increments.
-Many years later, Boldrighini and Pellegrinotti in \cite{BP} studied the particular case of single point perturbation in one dimension, with analytic increment distribution, giving a more precise information about the terms in the leading order asymptotics.
+Boldrighini and Pellegrinotti in \cite{BP} studied the particular case of single point perturbation in one dimension, with analytic increment distribution, giving a more precise information about the terms in the leading order asymptotics.
+Finally for the transient case ($\nu\geq3$) our theorem can be recovered by the more general result \cite[Theorem 7]{siberia}.

-Here we adopt a different approach, simply based on the inversion of the characteristic function, as in the usual local limit theorem for random walks (see for instance \cite{law} or the Appendix A).
+Our approach is simply based on the inversion of the characteristic function, as in the usual local limit theorem for random walks (see e.g. \cite{law}, Chapter 1).
 We emphasise that since we use real methods, we can drop the analyticity assumptions of \cite{MZ, BP}.
 Moreover, we do not compute sub-leading corrections to the diffusive scale, but our method in principle would allow this calculation (not without effort, though).
+In the more involved context of random walk in random environment a similar approach has been used in \cite{C}.